Nominate a Macmillan Scholar in Residence

 Other Visiting Scholars

 The Gund Institute also has mechanisms in place to receive Visiting Scholars hosted by Gund Fellows and funded through other (not Macmillan) methods.
 As these situations tend to be unique, they will be managed on a case-by-case basis.
-Contact the Program Manager if you plan to have a visiting scholar and would like more information about how the Gund can be involved.
+Contact the Director of Operations and Programs if you plan to have a visiting scholar and would like more information about how the Gund can be involved.